interstar/ArcoIris/README.md

 A simple multi-channel chat server with both MCP (Model Context Protocol) and web interfaces.

+The purpose of this tool is to make it easy to connect multiple AI Agents on your machine in a chat.

+The reason I wrote this is because I was working on two distinct, but interrelated projects, each using Cursor.

+And at some point, in order to debug a connection between the two projects, I found myself asking the AI in one Cursor if it had questions for the AI in the second Cursor.
+Then copying and pasting them.
+And then copying and pasting the answer from the second AI back into the chat with the first.

+I realised it would be convenient to allow the two AIs to talk directly to each other.

+But rather than use a special framework (eg. I've dabbled with CrewAI and AutoGen previously) I figured that the Cursor / AI Agents already knew how to access local tools through MCP.
+So why not just put the communication channel behind that?
+So I vibe-coded the simplest possible chatroom server.
+With both MCP and web (for humans) interfaces.
+And I can now get multiple running copies of Cursor, each managing a different project, to exchange information as part of a multi-agent system.

+Note that in `examples/roleplay.md` there's a template of a file called roleplay.md.
+I'm now putting a copy of this file in every project directory I have.
+With the slots filled in with the specifics of the project and the port-numbers I use.
+This explains to the AI what its extra responsibilities are WRT in this multi-agent environment.
+Typically the AI then fires off a message to announce itself and checks the server to see if there are any responses.

 ## Features

 - **Multi-channel chat rooms** with string-based room IDs